 The three guiding questions of the freshman seminar course are What makes a rich nation rich?
 What makes a good person good?
 And what do these questions have to do with one another?
 While exploring these and other questions about markets and ethics, students will challenge the perception of economics as distinct from the humanities.
 This course combines an economic inquiry into the human propensity to exchange with the cultural interpretation of the human condition in novels, short stories, poems, and films.
 The instructional methods include Socratic roundtable discussions of the texts, laboratory experiments, journaling, focused free writes, and four expository papers/short stories.

 Offered each fall since 2010 and awarded the 2011-2012 Pedagogical Innovation Award, Humanomics has grown, at the request of students, beyond a freshman course.
 The Presidential Seminar is a question-based Socratic Seminar where novels and economics and philosophy texts are read concurrently to continue the content and pedagogy of the FFC.
-Offered every semester since Fall 2011, fifteen students are participating in the Spring 2014, representing all four years of Humanomics: Exchange and the Human Condition.
+Offered every semester since Fall 2011, the participating students represent all four years of Humanomics: Exchange and the Human Condition.

 The program in Humanomics is a community of scholars, students and professors alike, which is dedicated to inquiring about the causes and consequences of prosperity in the last 200 years and the human condition therein.
 The core courses are co-taught and cross-listed with professors from different disciplines and with texts from both disciplines read concurrently.
 Using Socratic dialogue, the professors’ job is to explore and learn alongside the students, rigorously teaching them how to ask good questions in an attempt to go beyond expected answers, modeling the importance of asking good questions in an academic pursuit.